Folks I know, are disappearing one by one.

 The earth will welcome my body

-Assimilating minerals to ore,
+Assimilating minerals to ore, flesh to insect feast.

 As the autumnal leaves rustle in remorseful

-and grateful applause
+and grateful applause,

 sobbing bereavement from loved ones and hoaxers.

-The irreverent cries, and the silent sighs
+The irreverent cries, and the silent sighs'

-of relatives calculating profit from loss
+of relatives graveside calculating profit from loss

 One day, those who lie will be old too.